A modal analysis of the behavior of inertial particles in turbulence: Analytical derivation

-\paragraph{Remarks on Eq.~\eqref{lambda}:} \begin{enumerate} \item This equation, which will be further developed in Section \ref{unimodal} and \ref{multimodal}, classifies as the Fredholm integral equation of the second kind.
+\paragraph{Remarks on Eq.~\eqref{lambda}:} \begin{enumerate} \item This equation, which will be further developed in Sections \ref{unimodal} and \ref{HIT}, is an integral equation.
 Evaluating the integral that appears in this equation requires a knowledge of $\lambda$, which itself is the solution.
-Hence, obtaining an explicit expression for $\lambda$ relies on further simplification and requires additional assumptions. \item In relation to this equation, RM and SL expressions are special forms that can be reproduced exactly by adopting further assumptions.
-Linearizing Eq.~\eqref{lambda} at the limit of $|\lambda| \ll 1$ and using Eq.~\eqref{C_lambda} to express it in terms of $\mathcal C$ exactly reproduces SL (Eq.~\eqref{SL}).
-Furthermore, neglecting $\omega^2$ in the denominator reduces the integral to $\rho^{\rm Q}(0) = \overline{ \|\bl \Omega\|^2 - \|\bl S\|^2}$, exactly reproducing RM (Eq.~\eqref{RM}). \item No length scale appears in this equation, justifying our earlier arbitrary choice of $L$.
+Hence, obtaining a closed-form explicit expression for $\lambda$ relies on further simplification and requires additional assumptions. \item The expressions given by RM and SL are special forms of Eq.~\eqref{lambda}, which can be reproduced exactly by adopting further assumptions.
+Specifically, linearizing Eq.~\eqref{lambda} at the limit of $|\lambda| \ll 1$ and using Eq.~\eqref{C_lambda} to express it in terms of $\mathcal C$ exactly reproduces SL (Eq.~\eqref{SL}).
+Furthermore, neglecting $\omega^2$ in the denominator reduces the integral to $\rho^{\rm Q}(0) = \overline{ \|\bl \Omega\|^2 - \|\bl S\|^2}$, exactly reproducing RM (Eq.~\eqref{RM}). \item No length scale appears in this equation, justifying our earlier arbitrary choice of $L$ in Section~\ref{intro}.
 The choice of time scale, on the other hand, affects terms with $\omega$, $\lambda$, and $\tilde \rho^{\rm Q}$.
-These parameters are all normalized by the particle relaxation time $\tau$ in the present form of this equation.
-In most physical scenarios, $\tilde \rho^{\rm Q}$ is governed primarily by the underlying flow rather than $\tau$ and a natural choice for re-normalization of Eq.~\eqref{lambda} is $\tau_\eta$.
-If normalized based on $\tau_\eta$, St will appear in the denominator of the integral, compatible with the notion that the large St particles barely respond to the flow fluctuations. \item Contrary to RM and SL, $\lambda$ or $\mathcal C$ vary nonlinearly as $\tilde \rho^{\rm Q}$ is changed.
+These parameters are all normalized by the particle relaxation time $\tau$ in Eq.~\eqref{lambda}.
+In most physical scenarios, $\tilde \rho^{\rm Q}$ is governed primarily by the underlying flow rather than $\tau$, and a natural choice for normalization of Eq.~\eqref{lambda} is $\tau_\eta$.
+If normalized based on $\tau_\eta$, St will appear in the denominator of the integral, which is compatible with the notion that the large St particles barely respond to the flow fluctuations.
+From that re-normalization, one can show $\lambda_\eta \propto {\rm St}Q_\eta$ for $\rm St \ll 1$ and $\lambda_\eta \propto {\rm St}^{-1/2}|Q_\eta|^{1/4}$ for $\rm St \gg 1$, where subscript $\eta$ denotes normalization based on $\tau_\eta$ (refer to Section~\ref{St-renorm} for more detail). \item Contrary to RM and SL, $\lambda$ or $\mathcal C$ are nonlinear functions of $\tilde \rho^{\rm Q}$.
 Scaling $\tilde \rho^{\rm Q}$ by a factor of $k$, clouds contract or expand $k$ times faster only if $k \to 0$.
 In the limit $k \to \infty$ and if $\lambda \ne -1/2$, $\lambda$ will scale as $k^{1/4}$.
-The numerical results of Section \ref{numerical} confirms this asymptotic prediction. \item Similar to RM and SL, the only term that appears in this equation which relates $\lambda$ to the underlying flow is $\tilde \rho^{\rm Q}$, which is computed from the second invariant of the velocity gradient tensor.
-Thus, as expected, this equation is invariant under Galilean transformation and rotation of the coordinate system.
-The absence of other flow-related parameters suggests that particle segregation, although complex, solely depends on the Q-criterion. \end{enumerate}
+The numerical results of Section \ref{numerical} confirm this asymptotic prediction. \item Similar to RM and SL, the only term that appears in this equation which relates $\lambda$ to the underlying flow is $\tilde \rho^{\rm Q}$, which is closely related to the second invariant of the velocity gradient tensor.
+As expected, this equation is invariant under Galilean transformation (translation and rotation).
+The absence of other flow-related parameters suggests that particle clustering, although complex, solely depends on the difference between the norms of the autocorrelation function of the rotation- and strain-rate tensors. \end{enumerate}